Living Room Color Schemes:

 (Return to Top)

-This last set of living room colors is inspired by 'dream holiday' destinations that come with white empty beaches, sunshine and a clear, turquoise sea.
-(Seychelles, anyone?)
+This last set of living room colors is inspired by European 'dream holiday' destinations that come with dramatic beaches, sunshine and a clear, turquoise sea.
+(Think Santorini, the Algarve or the Calanques in Southern France.)

 Under the bluish, pale daylight of the Northern Hemisphere, these living room colors can look somewhat kitschy if they're not grayed down a bit.
 Also, 'watery' living room colors like these are not suited for north-facing, sun-starved living rooms!